Sturgeons: Family Acipenseridae

-Size: To 7 feet in length and 350 pounds.
-Most green sturgeon caught from piers are less than 25 pounds; most caught in the ocean are small fish under 10 pounds.
+Size: To 108 inches in length and 350 pounds.
+Most green sturgeon caught from piers are small, less than 25 pounds; most caught in the ocean are under 10 pounds.
 Two 36-inch fish were caught off of the Belmont Shores Pier in Long Beach; one weighed 6.6 pounds, the other only 5.1 pounds.

 Piers: Although less common than white sturgeon, a few greens are still caught each year, primarily from piers in San Francisco Bay-Delta waters.
 Best bets: Point Pinole Pier, McNear Beach Pier, Paradise Park Pier, Eckley Pier, Martinez Pier, Antioch Marina Pier, and Antioch Pier.

 Green sturgeon caught at the Martinez Pier iby John Mason in 2004